mlochbaum/Singeli/doc/minfilter.md

 But the last step does write over the end, right?
 Even though it doesn't change anything.

 We manage the allocations so there's space for it.
 It's pretty cheap, since it doesn't matter what's after the destination array as long as we can write to it.
+Oh yeah, but if another thread modifies that space in between the read and write then the modification disappears, so watch the concurrency.